 Brineura is injected into brain fluid.
 Doctors recommend 300 mg of Brineura once a week for children over the age of 3, followed by an infusion of dissolved minerals called electrolytes.
 Each treatment takes about 4 1/2 hours.
 Doctors recommend that patients take antihistamines or corticosteroids 30 to 60 minutes before an injection.

 Doctors should monitor vital signs such as blood pressure and heart rate before, during and after the injection.

 Researchers studied Bineura’s effectiveness in a clinical trial (NCT01907087).
-Twenty-two children received the drug and 42 were used as controls.
-The children were at least 3 years old and had movement or language problems.
+Twenty-four children received and were compared to a natural history control.
+The children were at least three years old and had movement or language problems.
 Those who took Brineura experienced less decline in their walking ability than untreated children.

 The most common side effects of Brineura are fever; heart rhythm problems; decreased or increased protein in brain fluid; vomiting; seizures; hypersensitivity to heat, cold or other stimulation; hematoma, or an abnormal collection of blood outside of blood vessels; headaches; irritability; increased white blood cell count in brain fluid; and low blood pressure.

 Batten Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.